Pentangle (band): Jacqui McShee's Pentangle

 In 1995 McShee formed a trio, with Conway on percussion and Spencer Cozens on keyboards.
 Their first album, About Thyme, featured Ralph McTell, Albert Lee, Mike Mainieri and John Martyn as guests.
 About Thyme was released on the band's own label, GJS (Gerry Jacqui Spencer), and reached the top of fRoots magazine's British folk chart.
 Saxophonist Jerry Underwood and bassist/guitarist Alan Thomson were added, and the band, with the agreement of the original members, was renamed Jacqui McShee's Pentangle.
 The first album of the new five-piece band, Passe Avant, was released on the Park Records label in 1998.
 A concert recorded in April 2000 at Chipping Norton, Oxfordshire, was released by Park Records under the title At the Little Theatre.

 Saxophonist Jerry Underwood died in 2002 and was replaced in 2004 by flautist/saxophonist Gary Foote.
-In 2005, the band released an album, Feoffees' Lands (a feoffee being a medieval term for a trustee), on the GJS label.
+In 2005, the band released an album, Feoffees' Lands (feoffee being a medieval term for a trustee), on the GJS label.
 The 2011 Live In Concert album, released on GJS Records, featured some of the band's best performances in the years between 1997 and 2011.
 The new 2002 line-up of Jacqui McShee's Pentangle continued to perform regularly in the UK.